cdk8s-team/cdk8s/rfc/no-code-synthesis.md

 {{ library }} = "~={{ library_version }}"   # <--------
 ```

-where `library` is the CDK8s library name and `library_version` is the requested library version.
-Both of these values will be retrieved from the `args.yaml` file that the user passes in.
+where `library` is the CDK8s library name and `library_version` is the requested library version. `library_version` value will be retrieved from the `args.yaml` file that the user passes in and the `library` value can be retrieved from the URl specified by the user.
+If library version is not passed in the args.yaml, we will use the latest version(npm view library-name version).
 And the library would be installed as part of post sscaff hook where we run [pipenv install](https://github.com/cdk8s-team/cdk8s-cli/blob/2.x/templates/python-app/.hooks.sscaff.js#L29).

 #### Synthesizing